waza-ari/fastapi-keycloak-middleware/docs/usage.rst

    * :code:`preferred_username` - part of the :code:`profile` scope, defining the user's preferred username.
 Note that as per openid specifications, you must not rely on this claim to be unique for all users
    * :code:`email` - part of the :code:`email` scope, defining the user's email address
 * Get the user object based on the extracted information.
 As no custom callback function is provided, it will return an instance of :code:`FastApiUser` containing extracted information.
+* Add proper 401 and 403 responses to the OpenAPI schema

 .. note::
    **Authorization** is disabled by default, so no authorization scopes will be stored.